-A good rule of thumb for washing your Irish Aran cable sweater is to go with the old-fashioned hand wash (the alternative is a visit to a well-reputed dry-cleaners).
-Though the thought may seem daunting there is nothing to it, if you follow these easy guidelines:
+A good rule of thumb for washing your Irish Aran cable sweater is to go with the old-fashioned hand wash (the alternative is a visit to a well-reputed dry-cleaner).
+Though the thought may seem daunting there is nothing to it if you follow these easy guidelines:

-6.Goldilocks would do some final reshaping when the sweater is still slightly damp just right for stretching the wool panels back into their original proportions, without overdoing it.
+Try reshaping when the sweater is still slightly damp.
+This is when the sweater is just right for stretching the wool panels back into their original proportions, without overdoing it.

-7.Remember, that stains can be spot-cleaned without doing the entire garment.
-Simply wet the area that needs attention, and gently rub some mild soap directly onto the stain then rinse out under tepid tap.
+Stains can be spot-cleaned without doing the entire garment.
+Simply wet the area that needs attention, and gently rub some mild soap directly onto the stain then rinse out under the tap.

-Ive made a small ritual out of taking 5 minutes to go through the sleeves and around the hips of my sweaters after two or three days of wear, or, before replacing in the wardrobe - with the reward of having each in as brilliant a nick as ten years ago, in some cases!
+One great tip to take care of your Aran sweater is to 5 minutes to go through the sleeves and around the hips of my sweaters after two or three days of wear, or, before replacing in the wardrobe - with the reward of having each in as brilliant a nick as ten years ago, in some cases!